Himalayas / Hiking Alone, Astray & Everestless

 "And after a while, seeing or not seeing Everest became a mere matter of perspective."

-I woke up early the next morning, but nothing had changed about the disappointing snow verdict and I didn’t have the time to stay another night.
-Anyway, the weather didn’t seem to change its mood and so I started heading back towards Jiri.
+I woke up early the next morning, but nothing had changed about the disappointing verdict and I didn’t have the time to stay another night.
+Anyway, the weather didn’t look like it was going to experience a change of heart anytime soon and so I started heading back towards Jiri.

 Unfortunately, I wasn’t the only one getting drenched that day.
 I had forgotten to wrap up my backpack in that trash bag rain cover (patent pending), which was a bitter realization once I arrived to Kinja in the early evening.
 With nothing dry to change into and a soaking wet sleeping bag, the day could have ended better.

-All the pain of constant rain and missed panoramas in the mist was now gone.
+All the pain of constant rain and missed panoramas in the mist was gone now.
 Everest who?

 neon-rice & snowy white